-Instead of celebrities naming their most inspiring teacher we ask teachers to name those who made a difference to them
+Instead of asking celebrities to identify their most inspiring teacher, we go straight to the chalkface and ask teachers to name those who made a difference to them

 Devoted to de Gaulle